ZiweiHuang96/SynthSoM/Readme.md

 ### 	○ RGB camera

-​	The parameters of the vehicle/roadside facility (RSF)-mounted RGB camera are the same for all scenarios.
-Detailed parameters of RGB camera are listed in Table 4.
+​	The parameters of the intelligent agent/roadside facility (RSF)-mounted RGB camera are the same for all scenarios.
+Detailed parameters of RGB camera are listed in Table 3.

 | **Parameters**            | **Value** |
 | ------------------------- | --------- |